TadjouddineYanis/Three-dimensional-measurement-of-a-cutting-edge-radius-micro-machining-tool/README.md

 # Three-dimensional-measurement-of-a-cutting-edge-radius-micro-machining-tool
-#The following algorithms represent a 3D measurement solution of the cutting radius of a micro machining tool.
-The programs are developed in C++

 The algorithms implemented make it possible to find the radius of the cutting edge of a micro machining tool.
 The programs have been worked on only one type of tool and are implemented in C++/PCL.